 No ruling has been or will be requested from the IRS regarding any matter affecting us or prospective unitholders.
 Instead, we will rely on opinions of Latham & Watkins LLP.
 Unlike a ruling, an opinion of counsel represents only that counsel's best legal judgment and does not bind the IRS or the courts.
 Accordingly, the opinions and statements made herein may not be sustained by a court if contested by the IRS.
 Any contest of this sort with the IRS may materially and adversely impact the market for the common units and the prices at which common units trade.
-In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to our unitholders and our general partner and thus will be borne indirectly by our unitholders and our general partner.
+In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to our unitholders and our general partner.
 Furthermore, the tax treatment of us, or of an investment in us, may be significantly modified by future legislative or administrative changes or court decisions.
 Any modifications may or may not be retroactively applied.